-We have around 500 active volunteers who give their time to make Elmbridge a better place to live.
+We have over 400 active volunteers who give their time to make Elmbridge a better place to live.
 Why don't you come and join and make a big difference to your local community.

 What can you do